ianfmir/CarroRoboticoNUCLEO-64_STMF103/README.md

 ```

 **Attention**: This library was developed to control only the described DC motors.
 If your goal is to implement a full functional aoutonomous vehicle it's necessary to include the environment sensoring.
 When using a different board, it is mandatory to initialize the respective ports and pins for each device with the appropriate functions.
+It could be necessary to calibrate the functions parameters due to the different behavior of the motors used.

 [brunogbitencourt@ufmg.br](mailto:brunogbitencourt@ufmg.br), [ianfm@ufmg.br](mailto:ianfm@ufmg.br)